-More Than Food is a framework for building capacity in food pantries to more effectively address the root causes of food insecurity.
+More Than Food is a framework for building capacity in food banks and food pantries to more effectively address the root causes of food insecurity.
 The More Than Food framework includes three continuums for helping clients improve health, food security and life stability.
 Each continuum has five levels, which differ in their complexity and impact.
 Through a collaborative effort, we provide practical tools, training materials and guidance to help pantries build capacity.
 The goal is to help pantries operate at the highest level possible on each continuum.

 The Role of Advocacy